nehiljain/talks/airflow-summit-2020/presentation.md

 ---

+[.header: #FCA831, alignment(center), line-height(0.7), text-scale(0.6), Rubik Medium]
+[.background-color: #03488B]

-# Been there felt that?
+## Been there felt that?

 ---

 ## 🙋 Been there felt that? 🙋‍♂️

-1. Cannot scale Data Analytics
+- Cannot scale Data Analytics
-2. Toil
+- Toil
-3. Data Trust
+- Data Trust
-4. Data Discovery
+- Data Discovery
-5. Throw over the boundary
+- Throw over the boundary, ambiguous ownership

 ^
-- Data pipeline vendors don't have IAC
+- Hire data engineer per data analyst
+- You get attention when things are broken
-  - multiple consoles
+- ambiguous ownership
 - Testing
 - Documentation
-- Hire data engineer per data analyst

 ---

 ## So much debt

-0. You get attention when things are broken
-1. Solve the same problem again and again
+- Solve the same problem again and again
-2. Undocumented and Untested final result
+- Undocumented and Untested final result
-3. Most breakages are caused by other people
+- Most breakages are caused by other people
+- Data integration vendors don't have IAC

 ---